Food Handler Certification Requirements by State in 2026

 Important Validity Rules

-- California: Your food handler card expires exactly 3 years from the date of issuance.
-You must retake the entire course and exam to renew.
+- California: Your food handler card is valid for 3 years from the date of issuance.
+You must retake the full course and exam to renew (there is no shorter "renewal" version).

 - Texas: Valid for 2 years.
-The Texas Department of State Health Services (DSHS) requires ANSI-accredited training programs.
+The Texas Department of State Health Services (DSHS) requires programs accredited by the ANSI National Accreditation Board (ANAB) or licensed directly by DSHS.

 - Oregon: Valid for 3 years.
 Oregon has one of the most comprehensive food handler programs in the country.